pivotal/docs-tap/about-package-profiles.hbs.md

   It enables app operators to create preapproved paths to production by integrating Kubernetes resources with the elements of their existing toolchains, such as Jenkins.

-  Each preapproved supply chain creates a paved road to production.
-It orchestrates supply chain resources, namely test, build, scan, and deploy, enabling developers to focus on delivering value to their users.
-Preapproved supply chains also assure application operators that all code in production has passed through the steps of an approved workflow.
+  Each pre-approved supply chain creates a paved road to production.
+It orchestrates supply chain resources, namely test, build, scan, and deploy.
+Enabling developers to focus on delivering value to their users.
+Pre-approved supply chains also assure application operators that all code in production has passed through the steps of an approved workflow.

 - **[Supply Chain Security tools for Tanzu - Scan](scst-scan/overview.md)**

-  With Supply Chain Security Tools for VMware Tanzu - Scan, Tanzu customers can build and deploy secure trusted software that complies with their corporate security requirements.
+  With Supply Chain Security Tools for VMware Tanzu - Scan, you can build and deploy secure trusted software that complies with their corporate security requirements.

-  To enable this, Supply Chain Security Tools - Scan provides scanning and gatekeeping capabilities that Application and DevSecOps teams can incorporate earlier in their path to production.
+  To enable this, Supply Chain Security Tools - Scan provides scanning and gate keeping capabilities that Application and DevSecOps teams can incorporate earlier in their path to production.
   This is an established industry best practice for reducing security risk and ensuring more efficient remediation.